dzuk-mutant/blockchain/readme.md

 Corporate advertising is enabled on this instance.
 There's a difference between personal and community announcements of things and straight-up corporate advertising.
 This is for the latter, not the former.

+#### bigotry

+Here are some examples!
+Take your pick:

+- racism
+- homophobia
+- transphobia / TERFs / fake goths
+- queerphobia
+- anti-muslim bigorty
+- ... probably way more!

+I could be here all day listing these probably.

+The reason I don't separate these is because it's extra work for no real purpose.
+One of these is bad enough, and if you're the kind of person to go 'well, I don't like people being mean to gays but I do think we should put all muslims on some kind of watch list' then this list isn't for you.

+Consider this category as *FVZ-lite*. ie. People who spout shitty harmful things but aren't advocating for ethnostates or the subjugation of women.
+Bigotry is automatically assumed in FVZ.

 #### harrassment (w/ A-harrassment)